React Framework for Frontend Development – Key Features

-According to a survey conducted by leading research firm Statista, React.js is the most used web framework among software developers worldwide in 2021.
+According to a survey conducted by leading research firm Statista, React.js will be the most used web framework among software developers worldwide in 2021.
 The survey reveals that 40.14 percent of surveyed software developers use React.js, while 22.96 percent use Angular.
 JQuery (34.43%), Express (23.82%), and Vue.js (18.97%) are also other popular web frameworks that developers use globally.

-Another finding of stack overflow survey also shed light on how developers prefer different frameworks for developing apps in 2021.
+Another finding of the stack overflow survey also shed light on how developers prefer different frameworks for developing apps in 2021.
 These include:

 - Loved – Svelte (71.47%), React.js (69.28%), Vue.js (64.41%), Angular (55.82%), and Angular.js (23.18%)